babonet13/HostYourNode/HowTo/1_SetupTheMachine/InstallLinux.md

 Step by step procedure
 -
-You just need to achieve those step :
+You just need to achieve those steps :
 <table>
     <thead>
         <tr>